ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

   - (x, y, z): components in global (parallel) coordinates

   - returns (x,y,z):

-  x = x for PARALLEL, r for CYLINDRICAL, RADIAL and SPHERICAL) y = y for PARALLEL, phi for CYLINDRICAL, RADIAL and SPHERICAL z = z for PARALLEL, CYLINDRICAL, RADIAL and theta for SPHERICAL) CYLINDRICAL,  RADIAL and SPHERICAL coord sys type:  phi and theta in RAD
+    - x = x for PARALLEL, and r for CYLINDRICAL, RADIAL and SPHERICAL
+    - y = y for PARALLEL, and phi for CYLINDRICAL, RADIAL and SPHERICAL
+    - z = z for PARALLEL, CYLINDRICAL,and RADIAL, and theta for SPHERICAL

+    CYLINDRICAL,  RADIAL and SPHERICAL coord sys type:  phi and theta in RAD

 * **Usage:**
   ```pycon